cmkhaledsaifullah/DeepAPIMethodCumArgRecc/README.md

 ## Issues:

 If Memory Limit Exception occurs it means your cache is full with the previous data.
-One solution can be remove the projects that are parsed already from the subject_systems folder and rerun the ModelEntryCollectionDriver.java file.
+One solution can be remove the projects that are parsed already from the dcc_subject_systems folder and rerun the ModelEntryCollectionDriver.java file.
 Or you can run the project in a computer with more memory.

 For other issue please create an issue.
 We will look forward to solve it.